roeszler/toptails/README.md

       * Used as a base to calculate win / loss amounts should user selection equal the combination spun.

-  * The ability for the user to choose the wadger attends to user stories:
+  * The ability for the user to choose the wager attends to user stories:
-    > As a returning user, I wan't to try to beat the computersied opponent (Kev the Koala) to 500 points without breaking the bank.
+    > As a returning user, I wan't to try to beat the computerised opponent (Kev the Koala) to 500 points without breaking the bank.

     > As a returning user, I wan't to engage with [game theory](https://en.wikipedia.org/wiki/Game_theory) as a pastime to beat a virtual opponent.

     > As a fellow code writing user, I wan't to see how the java script has been written and operates.

 #### Bet Type Area
-This area is where the user indicates their choice as to wich they wish to bet the amount to be wadgered against.
+This area is where the user indicates their choice as to which they wish to bet the amount to be wagered against.
 Three buttons indicating a choice of HH (Head Head), HT (Head Tails) or TT (Tail Tail) will be spun.

 Each button has three states:

 1. The Inactive State :

 ![Bet Type Area Inactive](assets/images/betTypeInactive.webp)
-  * This is the intial state of the buttons, where each option is inactive.
+  * This is the initial state of the buttons, where each option is inactive.
   * In this state the spin button is in a disabled state and the game cannot continue until an option is selected.
   * Interaction can occur with mouse hover or click.